cabforum/smime/SBR.md

 1.	**From a physical identity document**

-If physical identity documents are used as evidence, only government-issued passports, national identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID) shall be accepted.
+If physical identity documents are used as evidence, the CA or RA SHALL accept only government-issued passports, national identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID).
 The CA MUST document and publish the accepted identity documents or document types.

 The document used as evidence MUST contain a face photo and/or other information that   can be compared with the applicant's physical appearance.

 2.	**From a digital identity document**

-If digital identity documents are used as evidence only eMRTD digital identity documents according to ICAO 9303 part 10 shall be accepted.
+If digital identity documents are used as evidence the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.

 3.	**From a certificate supporting a digital signature applied by the Applicant**

 If a digital signature is to be used as evidence, the CA MUST have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: eIDAS Qualified Certificates validated according to ETSI TS 119 172-4, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.

-NOTE: The CA should consider requirements to avoid issuance of a consecutive certificates that are issued based on a preceding certificate, where the original verification of the certificate Subject may have been conducted in the distant past.
+The CA SHOULD consider requirements to avoid issuance of a consecutive certificates that are issued based on a preceding certificate, where the original verification of the certificate Subject may have been conducted in the distant past.

 4.	**From Enterprise RA records**

-In the case of Sponsor-validation certificates approved by an Enterprise RA, records maintained by the Enterprise RA shall be accepted as evidence of individual identity.
+In the case of Sponsor-validation certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
 The Enterprise RA MUST maintain records to satisfy the requirements of Section 8.8.

-5. **From authorized reference sources as supplementary evidence**
+1. **From authorized reference sources as supplementary evidence**

 Evidence for individual identity attributes can be additionally verified using authorized reference sources such QGIS, GTIS, Regulated Professions Information Source, or national population registers.